About William Ligon

 “My work has required me to

 manage a small business, interpret the law, apply the law, and conduct a courtroom with an even temperament to ensure each person was heard and respected.
 These types of experiences have prepared me for the process of writing laws, which is the work legislators must accomplish during their 40 days in the General Assembly each year.
 I will bring those same abilities and decorum to the Senate.”

 - William Ligon

 Sen. Ligon is Vice-Chairman of Judiciary (Non-Civil).
 He serves as an Ex-Officio member of the Committee on Assignments and the Rules Committee.
 He is a member of the Appropriations, Judiciary, Ethics, and Health and Human Services committees.
-He is a member of the Jekyll Island Legislative Oversight Committee.
+He continues to serve as a member of the Jekyll Island Legislative Oversight Committee.

 He has received several legislative awards over the past four years.
 These include The Rising Star Award from the Georgia Republican Assembly, the Defender of Liberty Award from the American Conservative Union, Legislator of the Year Award from Green Law as part of the Environmental Heroes Celebration, the Clean Water Champion Award from the Georgia Water Coalition, and a 100% Voting Record from the National Federation of Independent Business.